golemfactory/golem-docs/src/pages/docs/degen/index.md

 npm install @golem-sdk/golem-js
 ```

-Create a file named `requestor.mjs` and copy the following content into it.
-The code defines a task that runs the command `node -v` on the Golem Network and prints the result to your terminal.
+Next, create a file named requestor.mjs and paste the following content into it.
+This script sets up a task to execute node -v on the Golem Network and displays the result in your terminal.

 ```js
 import {